 Ask employees to be more generic (e.g no names) when writing their issue so the problem remains anonymous.
-Taking time to address workplace issues is extremely important for happiness and morale.
+Taking time to address workplace issues is extremely important for happiness and to boost employee morale.

 This is one of our favourite fun office games for employees.
 Ask each employee to prepare a PowerPoint presentation on something of their choice.
 This could be about a favourite TV show, a hobby, a favourite food, usually the more humorous the better.

 Ask employees to get really creative with presentations and encourage them to think outside the box.
-Once the presentations are complete, ask each member to share with the group.
+Once the presentations are complete, ask each member to share with the rest of the group.
 They can include quiz questions, videos, music, pictures and games within the presentation.

 This is a great activity to end the day on a high on a Friday and allows team members to get to know each other a bit more.
 Better team harmony in the workplace is essential to boost morale and employee engagement.
 This can also be done in remote teams online, or in small groups presenting about something all of you are passionate about.
 The winning team then have the opportunity to win a prize on the following Monday.

 Healthy employees are happy employees, so think about ways you can incorporate being active into the workday.
 Realistically, no one wants to run 6 miles on their lunch break, but lunchtime yoga can set the afternoon off right.
 Or, if you’re feeling extra competitive, taking part in an obstacle course or even an escape room, are both fantastic ways to team build and get your heart racing!